mdavis1013/pulse/README.md

 | `e` | Export the current session to a JSON file |
 | `q` | Quit |

-## Project status & roadmap
+## What's next

 Discovery, liveness tracking, the interactive TUI, device grouping, and export are complete and verified against a real home network.
-The next milestones are TXT record decoding (often carries useful metadata, like a printer's supported paper sizes), IPv6/AAAA support, and an automated test suite to replace the current hand-verification process.
+Still on the list: TXT record decoding (often carries useful metadata, like a printer's supported paper sizes), IPv6/AAAA support, and an automated test suite to replace the current hand-verification process.

+— Maria Davis